 On Thursday, March 16, 2017, President Trump sent an outline of his proposed FY 2018 budget to Congress, to be followed by a more detailed proposal in the spring.
 The budget, known as “America First: A Budget Blueprint to Make America Great Again,” proposes a $54 billion increase in defense and public safety spending that is offset by equivalent cuts in discretionary non-defense programs.
 Included in those cuts are reductions in, or the total elimination of, funding for federal agencies with a history of supporting cultural heritage organizations and projects.

 The proposed budget eliminates funding for the following agencies with a history of supporting archival and other cultural heritage projects:

 The proposed budgets for other agencies with archives-related programs have not yet been released.
 These include:

-Though this budget originating from the Oval Office is only a proposal, with Congress ultimately controlling appropriations, this proposal serves as a reminder to cultural heritage professionals in archives, libraries, and museums that it is never the wrong time to advocate for our institutions and those sources of funding that make some of our most impactful projects possible.
+Although this budget originating from the Oval Office is only a proposal, with Congress ultimately controlling appropriations, this proposal serves as a reminder to cultural heritage professionals in archives, libraries, and museums that it is always important to advocate for our institutions and those sources of funding that are so crucial to the work that we do.

-As archivists, librarians, and museum professionals, we know how much grant funding from these federal agencies has positively impacted our collections, our institutions, and our local communities.
+As archivists, librarians, and museum professionals, we know how our collections, institutions, and local communities have benefited from grant funding from these federal agencies.
 We collect statistics about the work we accomplish under these grants, but we also know that the impact goes far beyond numbers alone.

 Personal impact is powerful.
-Please share the details of your federally-funded project and the story of its impact below:
+Please share the details of your federally funded project and the story of its impact.